chocolatey/choco-wiki/FeaturesAgentService.md

 Why this is desirable:

-* Users do not need to be administrators but are still empowered to install and upgrade software.
+* Users do not need to be administrators but are still empowered to install and upgrade software (functions are configurable with Chocolatey Extension v1.12.4+)
 * Users can only run install and upgrade in an administrative context.
 * Shortcuts, desktop icons, etc created through Chocolatey functions will end up with the proper user.
 * Users can only install approved software based on admin configured sources.